- Aids, Equipment, Wheelchairs

 Sean Lomas - Government Relations, Policy and Employment Manager

-I joined SCIA about four years ago after much research.
+I joined SCIA in May 2006 after much research.
 I was looking for an organisation that had a good reputation for doing the right thing both with government and its members—I found it!
 The organisation supports people who believe in getting on with the job.
 That sits well with me.

-In my role as Policy and Advocacy Manager, I manage a small team who are tasked with providing both individual and systemic advocacy to our members.
+In my role as Government Relations, Policy and Employment Manager I manage three small teams who are tasked with providing both individual and systemic advocacy, Self-empowerment through our Discovering the Power in me program and Employment opportunities to our members and clients.
+One further role I fulfil is that of Government Relations, making sure that the needs of people with spinal injuries are well represented at all Government levels.
 I find my job extremely rewarding, knowing that the skills I have are being used in a productive manner.
-Working with my team, with their constant professionalism, is a real inspiration to me.
+Working with my teams, with their constant professionalism, is a real inspiration to me.
 I now recognise the importance of full social inclusion and the benefits that it can bring to so many people.

 Lesh Dhesi, Executive Support Manager